If there was ever a reason to get down and dirty, the Boryeong Mud Festival in Korea sure is a good enough excuse!

 However, this mud zone is only one small part of this entire festival area.
 The rest is open to the public, with no entrance fee, but there are no mud activities.

-My thoughts on the mud zone at Boryeong Mud Festival
+My thoughts on the mud activities at Boryeong Mud Festival

 At first, it was fun.
 We met some interesting people in the queue and fed off everyone’s energy.
-45 minutes later we reached the entrance and my patience had worn thin by the pushing and shoving.
+45 minutes later we reached the entrance to the mud zone and my patience had worn thin by the pushing and shoving.

 Mud zone activities